ingadhoc/odoo-argentina-ee/l10n_ar_currency_update/README.rst

 Argentinian Currency Rate Update
 ================================

-This will configure and activate AFIP Web Service as your currency provider (official argentinian provider).
+This will add AFIP Web Service as your currency provider (official argentinian provider).

+By default the automatic rate updates are inactive, you can active them by company by going to *Accounting / Configuration / Settings* menu and there found and set the *Interval* and *Next Run* date in the *Automatic Currecy Rates* section (dont forget to click Save button)

-This way the currency rates of your companies will be updated daily.
-This will work if you have your companies contry Argentina and main currency ARS.
+When actived the currency rates of your companies will be updated automatically.
+We recommend to use daily interval since AFIP update the rates daily.

 The scheduled action that will be run to update the currency rates will be run after 21 hours (GMT-3), this is required since the rates are published by